Skip to main content

 1. In PRFlow, open Settings → Connections and select GitHub as the source provider.
 A workspace connects one source provider — GitHub or GitLab, not both at once.

 2. Click Install GitHub App.
-GitHub asks you to pick the account or organization and which repositories the App may see (all, or a selected list), and shows the read-only permissions it requests.
+GitHub asks you to pick the account or organization and which repositories the App may see (all, or a selected list), and shows the read-only permissions it requests — the full list, and why each one is needed, is in Permissions & data below.

 3. Back in PRFlow, connect Slack if you haven’t yet, then map repositories to Slack channels from the dashboard.